mholzinger/DNS-Ops/README.md

 #### Set DNS to Automatic

 Set interface [Wi-Fi] to AUTO from DHCP server.
-This is reccomended if unable to authenticate to a proxied Public Access-Point which needs client behavior acceptance.
+This is recommended if unable to authenticate to a proxied Public Access-Point which needs client behavior acceptance.

 `
 dns_ops.sh -a
 `

+#### Assign DNS to CloudFlare DNS entries
+`
+dns_ops.sh -c
+`

 ```
-Setting [Wi-Fi] interface to DNS autoassign from DHCP
+Setting [Wi-Fi] interface to Cloudflare DNS
-DHCP set
+New entries : 1.1.1.1 1.0.0.1
 ```

 #### Assign DNS to DynDNS entries
 `
 dns_ops.sh -d